-- Watch and learn from successful examples
+- Watch and learn from successful examples.

 Witnessing others succeed increases our belief that we, too, have the ability to succeed in a similar way.
 For example, the more we watch our friends run marathons, the more we begin to believe that we could also accomplish such a feat someday.

-- Build a positive support network
+- Build a positive support network.

 Social persuasion is a powerful tool for combating self-doubt.
 Encouragement from people we trust helps convince us that we have what it takes to succeed.
-So, when you’re facing a challenge, surround yourself with people who believe in you—their belief will help build your own awareness in your skills and abilities.
+So, when you’re facing a challenge, surround yourself with people who believe in you—their belief will help build your own awareness of your skills and abilities.

-- Recognize and redirect your unconfident feelings
+- Recognize and redirect your unconfident feelings.

 How we perceive the way we feel about a challenging situation greatly influences how we feel about the challenge itself.
 For example, when we feel “butterflies in the stomach” before a presentation or performance, do we interpret the feeling as excitement or nervousness?
 This interpretation has a profound effect on how confident we feel in performing.